 Flores started at second base and batted third in the nightcap.

-Asdrubal Cabrera also homered for New York in the first game and hit an RBI double off the top of the right-center fence.
+Asdrubal Cabrera also homered for New York in the opener and hit an RBI double off the top of the right-center fence.

 Franco homered and Nick Williams had three hits for the Phillies, who stranded 12 and went 2 for 13 with runners in scoring position.